 This flourless chocolate cake manages to be rich without being too heavy.
 Egg whites add a nice texture and airiness to the cake while preserving the melt-in-your-mouth perfection.

-20. Vegan strawberry ice cream
+18. Vegan strawberry ice cream

-21. Gluten-free lemon bars
+19. Gluten-free lemon bars

-You can’t celebrate spring without lemons.
-Or lemon bars.
+You can’t celebrate spring without lemons — or lemon bars.
 These tart bars are made with a buttery shortbread crust and a simple baked custard.
 Be warned, they disappear fast.

-22. Dairy-free raspberry chocolates
+20. Dairy-free raspberry chocolates

-If you’re in the one of the lucky climates that gets fresh raspberries in spring, these little chocolates are perfect for a healthy after-dinner treat or to give as gifts (for Mother’s Day, maybe?).
+If you’re in one of the lucky climates that get fresh raspberries in spring, these little chocolates are perfect for a healthy after-dinner treat or to give as gifts (for Mother’s Day, maybe?).

-Try something new and explore flavorful low-FODMAP recipes.
+Try something new and explore flavorful low FODMAP recipes.
 These recipes are tasty and won’t make you feel like you’re missing out.